Your TrustScore is given to you by your customers. It is an instant validation of your brand, of your product, and of your service.

 Review Insights as an early-warning and risk detector.
 The AI-powered sentiment analysis is done in real-time, which makes it a unique source of information.
 You should prioritise sudden negative changes to learn what has gone alarmingly wrong.
 But, it goes both ways.
 A big positive change means you are doing something great!

 It can help transform bad reviews into great ones.
-If you understand why customers are giving you 3-star reviews, you can easily start improving your customer relationships, and maybe incentivising a positive change towards 5-star reviews.
-Research proves that small changes can deliver great results.
+If you understand why your customers are leaving 3-star reviews, you can easily start improving your customer relationships, and maybe incentivising a positive change towards 5-star reviews.
+Small changes can deliver great results.

 Empower your teams with meaningful and data-driven reports.
 Reports from Review Insights can give your teams unique insights about customer needs, and offer solutions to improve their experience.